nhsengland/Region_Collab_Data_Viz_Library/README.md

 ### Contact

-To find out more about the [Digitial Analytics and Research Team](https://www.nhsx.nhs.uk/key-tools-and-info/nhsx-analytics-unit/) visit our [project website](https://nhsx.github.io/AnalyticsUnit/projects.html) or get in touch at [analytics-unit@nhsx.nhs.uk](mailto:analytics-unit@nhsx.nhs.uk).
+To find out more about the project -
+Email will.manners@nhs.net, ruby.nicholls@nhs.net, adam.dowling2@nhs.net

 <!-- ### Acknowledgements -->